jbloomlab/ZIKV_DMS_NS5_EvansLab/README.md

 # Deep mutational scanning of ZIKV NS5 (RdRp) protein

 Experiments were performed by Blake Richardson and Matt Evans.
-Analysis was performed by Jesse Bloom, David Bacsik, and Caroline Kikawa
+Analysis was performed by Jesse Bloom, Caroline Kikawa, David Bacsik and Allie Greaney.

 ## Overview